Ensembl/ensembl-hdf5/README.md

 Data structures
 ---------------

 All data, whether input or output, is assumed to come as an arrayref containing hashfrefs, where each hashref associates one value to each key.
-The only reserved keyword is _value_ which points to the numerical value contained in the matrix, e.g:
+There can be as many keys as you wish, so long as every hashref has the same keys.
+The only reserved and required keyword is _value_ which points to the numerical value contained in the matrix, e.g:

 ```
 my $original_data = [